Kroger meal planning built around real store availability.

 How is Zenx different from a normal Kroger shopping list?

 Retailer availability, pricing, fulfillment, and product data can change.
-Zenx helps prepare a reviewable shopping flow, but users should confirm items before checkout.
+Zenx helps prepare a reviewable shopping flow, but users should confirm items before retailer handoff.